 The Disability Advisory Committee known as the 'DAC' is a voluntary advisory committee to Council and the community.
-It provides advice on things that matter to people with a disability in East Gippsland.
-It seeks to maximise the contribution being made by council and its partners by working with a common agenda to create a more inclusive and accessible region.
+It provides advice on things that matter to people with disability in East Gippsland.
+It seeks to maximise the contribution being made by Council and its partners by working with a common agenda to create a more inclusive and accessible region.

 The Committee’s main goal is to represent the community and to give advice to Council on access and inclusion issues.